ConciseCSS/concise.css-gem/README.md

     $ gem install concisecss

 ## Documentation
 Check out concisecss documentation here: http://concisecss.com/documentation

+### Changelog

+You can keep up-to-date with the changes that we have made via our [releases page](https://github.com/ConciseCSS/concise.css-gem/releases).

 ## Usage